NNikoletta/CreditCardFraudDetection/README.md

 ## Project Status

-The project is in its experimental phase the focus of which is the optimization of hyperparameters.
+The project is in its finishing stages with the focus being on the refinement of the code.

 ## A little bit about the data
 ### Data Source and Structure